spectrocloud/librarium/content/docs/04.5-devx/06-apps/05-deploy-app.md

-This time the UI will point to the API server that is managed by you.
+This time the UI will point to the API server that you manage.
 The API server has authentication enabled, so to ensure all API requests are accepted you will provide the UI with the anonymous token.